 “Why couldn’t he have been this way with me?”
 “What’s wrong with me?”

-You start to think about all the nights you’ve spent listening to Taylor Swift music, the trips to the therapist, the conversations with friends, etc., all in an effort to analyze and get over this relationsh*t.
+You start to think about all the nights you’ve spent obsessing, all in an effort to analyze and get over your relationship.

-Apparently, while you were doing that, this jerk not only moved on but was probably having sex, great sex, better-sex-than-he-had-with-you-or-he-would-still-be-with-you, kind of sex while you were at home obsessing about every detail of your relationsh*t that was; trying to deal with your broken heart.
+Apparently, while you were doing that, your ex not only moved on but was probably having sex, great sex, better-sex-than-he-had-with-you-or-he-would-still-be-with-you, kind of sex while you were at home trying to deal with your broken heart.

-You immediately become Liam Neeson in the movie Taken and go into “private-eye-investigatory-FBI-I-don’t-give-a-f*ck” mode.
+You immediately go into FBI mode.
 Within a matter of minutes, you’ve located photographic proof via social media that not only has he moved on, but he looks ridiculously happy.
 He looks better.
 He looks way happier than he was with you and she looks like everything you aren’t.

 You get angry that she can’t see the real him…

 You’re also scared that maybe…. just maybe… he’s actually really changed this time and that maybe… she inspired him to change.
-You think of the guy you knew, the guy that was so sweet and so perfect at the beginning of the relationship and you start to think that THAT was the real him and that you must have done something that MADE him act like an emotionally unavailable all-about-me jerk.
+You think of the guy you knew, the guy that was so sweet and so perfect at the beginning of the relationship and you start to think that THAT was the real him and that you must have done something that made him become so selfish.

 This is the ultimate mind f*ck.

 THE TRUTH: He hasn’t changed, she isn’t better than you and no – you didn’t do anything to make him act a certain way.
 I’m not going to stop there because I know that’s not enough.
-You’re in Liam-Neeson-Taken-Mode.
-You want to know why.
 Well, here it is…

 I don’t care if he’s gotten 500 new tattoos, if he’s gotten a makeover, seems to have changed in every substantial way, dyed his hair, become a yogi or is volunteering on the weekends rescuing kittens and then giving them to kids with cancer.
 I don’t care if he’s changed his religion and is dating the preacher’s daughter or if he is hosting weekly S&M dungeon orgies in his basement with a 50 person minimum and 13 goats.